 We’re raising our three Dutch boys bilingually, with the primary aim that they are comfortable speaking English with their British and American family.
-I am always on the look out for fun, interesting ways to encourage my sons to speak in English, listen to English or read English books.
-The biggest challenge however, is getting my nine year old to write in English.
+I am always on the look out for fun, interesting ways to encourage my sons to speak English, listen to English or read English books.
+The biggest challenge however, is getting my children to write in English.
 I was delighted when a great opportunity for him to practice his English penmanship fell into our laps.

 The Time Capsule is filled with questions and prompts and I told my son he could write in Dutch, if he felt he could express himself better in his mother tongue.

 “No, the questions are in English so I want to try and answer them in English,” he replied.

 I was pleasantly surprised.
 A tool that gets my child writing in English!
 Without protesting about how difficult writing in another language is!